andela-emabishi/inverted-index/README.md

 ### Dependencies
+To run the tests:
+1. Clone this repository with the command: `git clone https://github.com/andela-emabishi/inverted-index.git`
+2. Install [node.js v6.2.2] (https://nodejs.org/en/) on your machine.
+3. Install server dependencies by running the command ` npm install http-server -g`
-To run the tests, clone this repository with the command: `git clone https://github.com/andela-emabishi/inverted-index.git` Start a server at the root inverted-index folder by typing `python -m SimpleHTTPServer  8000` into your terminal program.
+4. Start a server at the root inverted-index folder by typing `http-server` into your terminal program.
-Copy the address `localhost:8000` into a browser of your choice.
-From the browser, click into the jasmine then SpecRunner folder to run.
+5. Copy the address given i.e. `http://127.0.0.1:8080` into a browser of your choice.
+From the browser, click into the jasmine then SpecRunner folder or `http://127.0.0.1:8080/jasmine/SpecRunner.html` to run.

 ### License
 This project was created under a GNU Public License.
 See [here] (https://github.com/andela-emabishi/inverted-index/blob/dev/LICENSE) for more information.